-If you and the arbitrator agree terms, then the arbitrator accepts the appointment, whereupon the arbitration formally commences.
-The $\underline{\sf IFLA\ Rules}$ and the $\underline{\sf Arbitration\ Act\ 1996}$ apply to the conduct of the arbitration

-In the ARB1 you both agree to be bound by the arbitrator's decision ('Award')

-You also agree that you will not, while the arbitration is continuing, apply to court except in connection with the arbitration or to seek relief that is not available in the arbitration want the dispute to be determined on paper only, or following a hearing, and in the latter case whether with or without oral evidence.
+- IFLA contacts the arbitrator and invites him or her to become the appointed arbitrator - The arbitrator and/or his or her assistant will contact you seeking your agreement to the terms of the appointment.
+Please note that all correspondence between the arbitrator and one party must be copied to the other party.
+Correspondence by email is encouraged - If you and the arbitrator agree terms, then the arbitrator accepts the appointment, whereupon the arbitration formally commences.
+The IFLA rules and the Arbitration Act 1996 apply to the conduct of the arbitration - In the ARB1 you both agree to be bound by the arbitrator's decision ('award') - You also agree that you will not, while the arbitration is continuing, apply to court except in connection with the arbitration or to seek relief that is not available in the arbitration - A key feature of arbitration is that the parties 'own' the process as much as possible.
+In some cases, especially those where the issues are narrow, the parties will have no difficulty in agreeing on a form of procedure prior to the arbitrator's appointment.
+They can, for instance, decide whether they want the dispute to be determined on paper only, or following a hearing, and in the latter case whether with or without oral evidence.
 However, in many cases, particularly where the parties and /or their advisers are unfamiliar with the arbitration process, they may prefer to leave procedural issues to be decided by the arbitrator, in the light of their representations.
 It is open to the arbitrator to decline to accept the appointment if he or she considers that the arbitration is unlikely to be effective using the procedure that the parties have chosen